 What is it?

-Regularly, over the years the subject of J.R came as a question for such and such boats of my design.
-I avoided to transform an existing work, drawn for another rig to be modified.
-As you might know with this blog or my production, my affinity for free standing rigs stands over the past 40 years.
-And free standing masts are often associated with J.R. even if it is not always the norm going back a long time.
+- Regularly, over the years the subject of J.R came as a question for such and such boats of my design.
+I avoided transforming an existing work, drawn for another rig to be modified.
+As you might know with this blog or my production, my affinity for free-standing rigs stands over the past 40 years.
+And free-standing masts are often associated with J.R. even if it is not always the norm going back a long time.

-Now, with a flash back about my history associated with free standing rigs, wing masts, sail plans and trying to find solutions for easier sailing.
-My first attempt was the "Ocean Going Volkswagen"; a 37' triple chines, flush deck for steel or aluminum construction and fitted with free standing masts and wishbones booms.
-The Cat-Ketch, was well received by amateurs who wanted a relatively simple boat to build and Metal Craft of Canada produced a few in aluminum.
+- Now, with a flashback about my history associated with free-standing rigs, wing masts, sail plans, and trying to find solutions for easier sailing.
+My first attempt was the "Ocean Going Volkswagen"; a 37' triple chines, flush deck for steel or aluminum construction and fitted with free-standing masts and wishbones booms.
+The Cat-Ketch was well received by amateurs who wanted a relatively simple boat to build and Metal Craft of Canada produced half a dozen in aluminum.

-From aluminum on the triple chines OGW37 simple boats, the masts on the 43 and 45 jumped to carbon fiber.
-Being so early in the game of composite masts, we where lucky to be associated with an aerospace manufacturer.
+- From aluminum on the triple chines OGW37 simple boats, the masts on the 43 and 45 jumped to carbon fiber.
+Being so early in the game of composite masts, we were lucky to be associated with an aerospace manufacturer.

-At about the same, a young Frenchman approached me to design a light displacement boat; the Magie noire.
-The main features being free standing masts and wing sails.
-The following article will give you more insight to this unique vessel.
+- At about the same time, a young Frenchman approached me to design a light displacement boat; the Magie-Noire.
+The main features being free-standing masts and wing sails.
+The following article will give you more insight into this unique vessel.
 The boat has logged more than 80,000 miles in the Atlantique and the Med.